Synchronized skating

-Synchronized skating is an ice skating sport where between 8 to 16 skaters perform together as a team.
+Synchronized skating, often called synchro, is an ice skating sport where between 8 and 20 skaters perform together as a team.
 They move as a flowing unit at high speed over the ice, while performing elements and footwork.

 This complex sport originated in 1956 and was initially called "precision skating" due to its emphasis on the maintenance of intricate and precise formations and the requirement of precise timing from all members of the group.
 Synchronized skating is now well-established as an organized sport in several European countries with several of them having produced teams who frequently win championships at the international level.
-Currently there are more than 600 synchro teams in United States alone.
+As of 2022, there are more than 600 synchro teams in United States alone.

 Details

 Synchronized skating currently uses a judging format similar to singles, pairs and ice dancing.
 The discipline is primarily judged on skating skills, transitions, performance, composition, interpretation and difficulty of elements.

-Each level performs a free skate program that requires elements such as circles, lines, blocks, wheels, intersections, no holds, and, at higher levels, lifts.
-Teams are required to perform step sequences, ranging in difficulty with each level.
-In the highest ranking levels, Junior and Senior division teams are required to perform a short program in addition to the free skate.
+A synchronized skating free skate program consists of elements that are executed in various shapes and formations both connected and disconnected, such as blocks, triangles, circles, lines, or wheels, done while intersecting, traveling across the ice, and rotating.
+Teams are required to perform turns and step sequences, ranging in difficulty with each level.

+There are many different levels including Aspire 1-4, Pre-Preliminary, Preliminary, Pre-juvenile, Open juvenile, Intermediate, Novice, Junior, Senior, and Adult.
+In the highest-ranking levels, Junior and Senior division teams are required to perform a short program in addition to the free skate.
 The short program is more technical in nature, whereas the free skating program is longer and provides an opportunity to showcase expression, emotion and interpretation.

 Junior level teams compete in the Junior World Synchronized Skating Championships.
 At the senior level, teams compete at the World Synchronized Skating Championship.
 All member nations of the ISU are allocated one entry for each level, countries that placed in the top five of the previous championship are awarded two team entries.

-A synchronized skating routine may consist of straight line sequences, wheels, blocks, circle step sequences, or also moves in isolation.
-Moves in isolation, used in advanced levels, consist of one or more skaters separating from the rest of the team to performs freestyle type moves.
-For example, three figure-skaters may separate and execute sit spins, while the rest of the team is performing a circle formation.
-The three figure skaters will then re-join the group and carry on with the routine.
-Similarly, Novice, Junior, and Senior programs include moves in the field.
-Wherein the whole team performs sets of moves such as biellmann spirals, 170 spirals, unsupported spirals, spread eagles, or Ina Bauers connected.

 The required elements must be performed in specific ways, as described by published communications by the ISU, unless otherwise specified.
 The ISU publishes violations and their points values yearly.
-Situations warranting deductions in synchronized skating include elements where one-quarter of the team or more fails to execute a maneuver in congruence with the majority of the team, falls, interruptions, illegal maneuvers (such as cartwheels, and violations of the rules concerning time, music, and clothing.
+Situations warranting deductions in synchronized skating include elements where one-quarter of the team or more fails to execute a maneuver in congruence with the majority of the team, falls, interruptions, illegal maneuvers (such as cartwheels), and violations of the rules concerning time, music, and clothing.